elcicd/el-CICD-docs/developer-guide.md

 * Build and push an image of the microservice to the Dev Image Repository
   * Tag the image with the Dev environment name, all lower case
   * e.g. `sample-microservice-name:dev`, assuming the Dev environment is named `DEV`
-* Patch and process the Dev environment OKD templates
+* Patch and process the Dev environment OKD Templates
 * Deploy the microservice
   * DEPLOY_TO_NAMESPACE is restricted to the Dev namespace or a Sandbox